PoweredLocal/cloudflare-gsuite/README.md

-# All the Gsuite SEttings into Cloudflare quickly
+# Add all the Gsuite DNS settings into Cloudflare quickly
 Very quick way to add G-suite DNS settings to your domain on Cloudflare.
 MX records, Text Verification, SPF, and DKIM

 Over here we use Cloudflare a lot and G-Suite a lot, we have added enough domains to G-Suite to know it can be time-consuming to add the DNS settings manually.
 So we create this little file to import them faster.